katmore/xt_geoip-block_countries/README.md

    ```sh
    $ systemctl restart xt_geoip-block_countries
    ```
- * the geolite2 database is automatically updated every 7 days by the `xt_geoip-block_countries` systemd service
+ * the GeoLite2 cache and geoip database is automatically updated weekly by the `xt_geoip-block_countries` systemd service

 ## Requirements
  * iptables